Modupeolawuraola/Multi-Agent-System-with-Knowledge-Sharing-For-News-Evaluation/Readme.md

 The goal of this project is to design, develop, and validate a multi-agent chatbot that is capable of detecting media bias in news articles and providing unbiased and fact-check of News topics/Articles.
 This project will explore the effects of shared memory on a multi-agent system and look at utilizing dynamic knowledge graphs to improve the overall efficiency of the system and accuracy of predictions and quality of  News.
 Specifically, this project will focus on:

 Developing several agents based on customizing open-source LLMs for specific tasks, such as bias detection, Fact-checking, knowledge graph maintenance, data collection, and chat functionality.
 Evaluating the effect of shared memory on a multi agent system, specifically focusing on the effect of deploying dynamic knowledge graphs compared to other methods.
-Evaluation metrics will focus on comparing compute resources, reducing redundancy of collected information, accuracy of bias classification, and quality of news summarization.
+Evaluation metrics will focus on comparing compute resources, reducing redundancy of collected information, accuracy of bias classification and fact-checking, for quality of news.

 ## System Architecture